FAForever/wiki-pages/Windows-Install.md

 title: Windows Installation
 description:
 published: true
-date: 2022-07-01T21:56:11.773Z
+date: 2022-07-01T22:06:02.584Z
 tags:
 editor: markdown
 dateCreated: 2022-06-12T23:43:06.593Z
 ---

-## Installing The Client and Forged Alliance
+## Installing The Client and Supreme Commander: Forged Alliance

 Setting up the FAF client is very easy and requires almost no setup after it has been installed.

 **Step 1:**  Install Supreme Commander: Forged Alliance
-- (OPTIONAL) : If you own a physical box copy of EITHER Supreme Commander (base game) or Forged Alliance (expansion), EITHER code activates both titles on Steam.
-This means that if you own both Supcom & FA boxes, you can actually give one of these codes to a friend and they'll also get the Supcom Gold game (with the FA expansion) unlocked on steam.
-- If you do not already own it, Supreme Commander: Forged Alliance can be found on the [Steam Store](http://store.steampowered.com/app/9420/) or other places.
+- If you own a retail version of Supreme Commander, you can use its code to redeem it on Steam.
+If you don't already own it, Supreme Commander: Forged Alliance can be found on the [Steam Store](http://store.steampowered.com/app/9420/) or [GOG Store](https://www.gog.com/game/supreme_commander_gold_edition), among other places.

 **Step 2:** Download the [FAF Client](https://faforever.com/client) and install it **Step 3:** [Make a FAF account](https://faforever.com/account/register)